mecid/mecid.github.io/_posts/2020-12-17-hero-animations-in-swiftui.md

 }
 ```

+As you can see, we attach *matchedGeometryEffect* view modifier by passing a unique identifier and namespace.
+SwiftUI uses these parameters to identify views in the view hierarchy and understand layout changes.

 If inserting a view in the same transaction that another view with the same identifier is removed, the system will interpolate their frame rectangles in window space to make it appear that a single view moves from its old position to its new position.
 Remember that you should use unique identifiers for every view that applies a matched geometry effect.

 ![hero-animation](/public/hero2.GIF)